codeoverflow-org/chatoverflow-wiki/docs/usage/Using-the-GUI.md

 If you are getting errors when adding credentials [Frequent-Issues](/docs/usage/Frequent-Issues.md#credentials-value-encrypted-with-wrong-auth-key) might contain a solution.

+!!! info

-*Please note: Added credentials are encrypted with AES 128/256.
+    Added credentials are encrypted with AES 128/256.
 The password is not stored anywhere.
 If you loose your password, there will be no way to reuse your configured and saved credentials.*